This is the featured image of the Add Sharpness to Your Piano Chord Progression blog article.

 ~Full Mix- Unprocessed Piano Progression

-In this example, the piano is pushed too far into the background and that is something we want to change.
-To achieve this, we’ll duplicate the piano chord progression’s MIDI channel and place it underneath the original.
-Also, we will move the duplicated version by an octave up.
+In this example, the piano is pushed too far into the background, and that is something we want to change.
+We'll duplicate the piano chord progression's MIDI channel to achieve this and place it underneath the original.
+Also, we will move the copied version by an octave.

 This is a picture of the SB sequencer and the original piano chord progression's MIDI editor.